 ...So where do you get them???

-Leeches seem to be a rapidly growing hobby, both among people who believe in their uncertain healing properties and people who find them just plain cool with a great deal of crossover between the two categories.
+Leeches seem to be a steadily growing hobby, both among people who believe in their uncertain healing properties and people who find them just plain cool, with a great deal of crossover between the two categories.